Can You Sue A Company That Has Ceased Trading?

 Special Damages Which May Be Applicable To Your Claim

-Special damages are designed to compensate you for any financial losses or expenses you have incurred as a result of your injury or illness.
+Special damages are designed to compensate you for any financial losses or expenses you have incurred as a result of your injury.

 What could you claim under special damages?